cyrillknecht/radar_vital_signs_ml/README.md

 issues.
 The goal of this project is to investigate machine-learning algorithms to increase the quality of the signal, by removing artifacts and reconstructing the pulses starting from the radar data.

+# Running the Code

+## Prerequisites
+- Python 3.7
+- pip

+## Installation
+1. Clone the repository
+2. Install the requirements with `pip install -r requirements.txt`

+## Running the Code

+### Data Preprocessing
+Provide the script with the path to your dataset folder.
+Run `python3 data_preprocessing.py`

+### Training
+Provide the script with the path to your preprocessed dataset folder in the 'config.yaml' file.
+There are multiple training configurations available in the 'config.yaml' file.
+You also need to provide a wandb API key.

+Run `python3 main.py`

+### Evaluation
+Run `python3 inference_script.py` to create the predictions for the test set.
+Then you can run `python3 testing_script.py` to analyze and evaluate the predictions.